 What Google is lacking in product development, however, they are more than making up for in licensing.
 Not only is it possible to buy third-party devices with Google Assistant built-in, you can also buy devices with Chromecast built-in… or both!
 Such devices are configured through the Google Home app and can be easily added to speaker groups alongside Google-brand devices.
 If I want a premium speaker in another room, but I don’t want to go full Home Max, I have a ton of other options.
 Moreover, Google is in the process of rolling out their Smart Display platform, which will enable third parties to bring Echo Spot- and Show-like devices to market later in 2018.
 Another advantage of the Chromecast platform is that Google doesn’t have to integrate each and every music service before you can use it: basically, if you can get it on Android, you can cast it.The other major differentiator between the Google and Amazon solutions is of course the Chromecast Audio.
 (Unfortunately, although HDMI-connected Chromecasts can receive audio from Google Home and Spotify Connect, they can’t be integrated into speaker groups.
 Go figure.)
 This $35 streaming dongle includes an optical line-out for integrating a digital audio system, and a halfway-decent DAC—24-bit at 96 KHz with optional full dynamic range—for integrating an analog audio system.
 It’s no Sonos CONNECT—there’s no line-in—but it’s literally one-tenth the cost.
 You could even use one to wire up a portable, battery-powered speaker, or as a headphone amp in a pinch.

 Setting up a Google Home Mini and two Chromecast Audio devices is easy enough; similar to the Alexa experience, with the typical Google quirks and flourishes.
 The lines between the Google, Google Home (formerly Cast), and Google Assistant apps are a little blurry: you can get to the Assistant settings from within Home, for example, and it’s not clear how saying “Ok Google” and speaking is different than opening Assistant and speaking.
 I hit a snag almost immediately with my Google-hosted email domain: Assistant can’t access calendars and reminders belonging to G Suite users.
 Hopefully this functionality will be added in a future software update.
 And it took well over 20 minutes for the firmware on each Chromecast Audio to flash from 1.15 to 1.30, which was a little unnerving.In addition to being able to choose your default music service, you can configure the default cast target—speaker or speaker group—of each Google Home device.
 This lets you keep your voice commands nice and tidy; my wife can just say e.g. “Play Miranda Lambert” in our front room and it will automatically cast Spotify downstairs (or she can say e.g. “Play Miranda Lambert radio using Pandora on Kitchen speaker” if she wants to be more specific).
 Setting up speaker groups is a little awkward, but not difficult, and speakers can be added to multiple groups.
 You can set the group delay correction of each speaker to compensate for any extra audio processing—something not even the Sonos CONNECT supports—which lets us leave ProLogic II and the Restorer function enabled on our more advanced home theater receiver.
-Talking to Google Home while music is playing lowers the volume on the speaker(s) being cast to, and everything shows up correctly in Spotify Connect (on Android and iOS devices) for both me and my wife, addressing two of my main complaints with our similarly-configured Amazon solution described above.
+Talking to Google Home while music is playing lowers the volume on the speaker(s) in the same room, and everything shows up correctly in Spotify Connect (on Android and iOS devices) for both me and my wife, addressing two of my main complaints with our similarly-configured Amazon solution described above.
 One nice surprise is that you can set the default music speaker of a Google Home device to a Bluetooth speaker (as of cast firmware 1.31), and—in contrast with the similar feature on Amazon Echo devices—it works with speaker groups as well.
 With the joint caveats that I don’t have have an audiophile’s ears and I didn’t perform double-blind tests, I have to say that Spotify and Google Play Music sound great on the Chromecast Audio.
 I have one connected to a Denon AVR via optical and another connected to an older Technics stereo receiver via analog (with full dynamic range enabled) and both configurations handily outperform the analog line-out on the Echo Dot.
 I was able to get 24-bit at 96 KHz FLAC playing to a speaker group via Plex for Android (and confirmed an unadulterated sample frequency via the Denon AVR’s on-screen display); unfortunately, Deezer HiFi is “only” 44.1 KHz and Tidal Masters is apparently not castable so I couldn’t test those.
 And I have to say that the speaker on the Google Home Mini is impressive for its size, albeit with the low-end struggles you’d expect.

 Any audiophile will tell you that there are much better network streamers available from Cambridge, Marantz, NAD, TEAC, etc., and much better whole-home audio systems available from Bose, Denon, LG, Samsung, Yamaha, etc. These tightly-integrated, component-based solutions can make Sonos look cheap by comparison.